Exhausted-Reality/SubrosaKit/README.md

 **Binary format:** `The framework comes as a binary file, which simplifies the assembly of projects in which it is used, as well as provides support for the necessary set of architectures, both for real devices and for simulators for the Apple and Intel platform`

-**What is it created for?** `The framework is designed to solve everyday tasks that any iOS developer faces when developing a new project.
-The framework provides a set of features that simplify and accelerate the development of new products based on it`
+**What is it created for?** `First of all, the framework is designed for use in the game engine, as well as for solving everyday problems in the field of cryptography when developing iOS applications that any iOS developer faces when developing a new project.
+The framework provides a set of features that simplify and speed up the development of new products based on it`

 #### Used technologies